3p3v/modern_cpp-master/README.md

 3. Move semantics:
     Add move constructors and move assignment operators to all shapes.
     Mark them as `noexcept`.
-    What about Rule of 5?
-    Move some shapes into the collection.
+    What about Rule of 5?                           //Zgodnie z Ro5 powinniśmy dodać wszystkie pozostałe konstruktory Move some shapes into the collection.
 4. Delegating constructors:
     Add a new constructor, which takes also the previously defined Color of a shape.
 You can use a default parameter for `Color`.